Velliz/floors/README.md

 ### Contributing

-If you want to join to this project fill free to contact me at **diditvelliz@gmail.com**
+If you want to join to this project fill free to make a pull request.